hkurokawa/code-review-as-journey/presentation.md

 ^
 OK.
 Now I am ready to go on a trip!
 Let's start!
 No, no.  A well experienced traveller examines the route before starting his or her journey.
 Of course, you do not need to check the details.
 But it is valuable to have a rough idea on how the route is.
-For example, does the route avoid a mountain in clockwise or counter-clockwise?
-Or does the route follow the shortest but hard path or longer but easy path?
+For example, does the route follow the shortest but hard path or longer but easy path?
 If the Pull Request you are reviewing describes some concerns, check them at this time.
 You might be able to advise something on them here.
 For example, I once reviewed a Pull Request and noticed a standard widget can be used with a few modification instead of building a custom widget from scratch.
-I gave that feedback to the reviewee and we agreed that it would be better solution.
+I gave that feedback to the reviewee and we agreed upon that using a standard widget would be better solution.
 Although he had to remove most part of his code, we did not need to waste time on the custom widgets to be removed at last.
-So read the strategy and the list of changes and give a feedback to the reviewee if necessary.
+So read the description before looking into changes and give a feedback to the reviewee if necessary.

 ---
 ![](img/car-on-road.jpg)